GLOBAL MARKETS-Shares, bonds rally as markets count on cautious Fed

 The odd one out was Canada, where yields hit their highest since late 2013 after the Bank of Canada raised rates a quarter point saying the economy no longer needed as much stimulus.

-The Canadian dollar notched its biggest percentage gain since March 2016 and was last trading near one-year peaks at C$1.2726.
+The Canadian dollar notched its biggest percentage gain since March 2016 and was last trading near one-year peaks at C$1.2740.
 The Aussie and Kiwi dollars jetted higher too.

-The main loser was the U.S. dollar which slipped as far as 112.86 on the yen, while the euro went all the way up to $1.1480 before dropping back in European trading to $1.14.

-Against a basket of currencies, the dollar was within a whisker of nine-month lows at 95.75 although it was clawing back some of its lost ground ahead of U.S. trading.
+The main loser was the U.S. dollar which slipped to 112.97 on the yen, while the euro edged up to $1.1451.
+Against a basket of currencies, the dollar was within a whisker of nine-month lows at 95.650.

 The drop in U.S. yields benefited gold, which pays no interest, and pushed the precious metal up 0.3 percent to $1,223.16 and away from its recent trough of $1,204.45.